MrCaro/mrcaro/README.md

 ### Hi there 👋

-#### I'm a Software Engineer located in Orlando, FL 📍 Masters in Computer Science from UCF
+#### I'm a Front-End Engineer located in Orlando, FL 📍

+Masters in Computer Science at UCF / Orlando, FL

 ##### BIO